Work · 2022–present

 Colorway Pipeline: Three Linked Workflows

-Captures color inspiration from anywhere, applies it to a stencil to generate up to 6 colorway variants, then routes the results through a curator and a reviewer before anything moves to production.
+Captures color inspiration from product photos, applies it to a stencil to generate up to 6 colorway mockups, then routes the results through two web apps — one for my own first pass, one for external feedback — before anything goes to production.

 Before